The Virtual Currency Regulation Review: Cayman Islands

 Regulation of issuers and sponsors

 A virtual asset issuance is the sale of newly created virtual assets to the public in or from within the Cayman Islands in exchange for fiat currency, other virtual assets or other considerations.
 The sale of virtual service tokens is not deemed a virtual asset issuance.
-Participation in, and provision of financial services related to, a virtual asset issuance or the sale of a virtual asset is a virtual asset service under the VASPL.
+A virtual asset issuance itself, together with participation in, and provision of financial services related to, a virtual asset issuance or the sale of a virtual asset are virtual asset services under the VASPA.

 As VASPs, issuers and relevant providers of financial services must register with CIMA.
 A registered person may not issue virtual assets directly to members of the public in excess of a threshold prescribed by CIMA.
 Any issuances above the threshold must, or alternatively the entire issuance may, be issued through a Cayman licensed virtual assets exchange.